-- 1. The requirements for longitudinal and confining (spiral) reinforcing steel, as defined in Reference 6 [CALTRANS] are sufficient to achieve a displacement ductility factor of 6 for full-scale bridge columns with an aspect ratio (height/diameter) of 6 and a displacement ductility factor of 10 for full scale bridge columns with an aspect ratio of 3.
-These values were based on tests of single prototype specimens. - 2.
-Similitude studies were conducted to determine if prototype behavior could be predicted from tests of 1/6-scale model replicates.
+1. The requirements for longitudinal and confining (spiral) reinforcing steel, as defined in Reference 6 [CALTRANS] are sufficient to achieve a displacement ductility factor of 6 for full-scale bridge columns with an aspect ratio (height/diameter) of 6 and a displacement ductility factor of 10 for full- scale bridge columns with an aspect ratio of 3.
+These values were based on tests of single prototype specimens.

+2. Similitude studies were conducted to determine if prototype behavior could be predicted from tests of 1/6-scale model replicates.
 Structural modelling theory calls for the scaling of not only the reinforcing steel, but also the concrete, leading to the use of "microconcrete."
 The use of microconcrete for specimens subjected to cyclic load, particularly those in which shear effects might be expected to dominate cyclic behavior, was questioned due to the possible differences in the details of the aggregate-interlock mechanism of microconcrete compared with prototype concrete.
-Two sets of model specimens were thus constructed for the present study, one using microconcrete and one using ready-mix concrete with small size (0.25 in.; 6 mm) river gravel.
-The results of these similitude tests are as follows: - a) Model specimens constructed from ready-mix concrete were able to consistently reproduce prototype behavior, on a cycle by cycle basis, with scale factors for absorbed strain energy, ultimate moment, and yield displacement falling close to those for the practical true model, s1. - b) Model specimens constructed from microconcrete were substantially more flexible than both the ready-mix models and prototypes, and hence exhibited substantially greater yield deflections.
+Two sets of model specimens were thus constructed for the present study, one using microconcrete and one using ready-mix concrete with small size (0.25 in.; 6 78 mm) river gravel.
+The results of these similitude tests are as follows:

+- a) Model specimens constructed from ready-mix concrete were able to consistently reproduce prototype behavior, on a cycle-by-cycle basis, with scale factors for absorbed strain energy, ultimate moment, and yield displacement falling close to those for the practical true model, s1. - b) Model specimens constructed from microconcrete were substantially more flexible than both the ready-mix models and prototypes, and hence exhibited substantially greater yield deflections.
 Failure was generally more rapid than for ready-mix specimens and ultimate displacement ductility was 20% less.
-Because of this, model cyclic absorbed strain energy, when modified to account for scale factor and differences in concrete strength, is shown to be overpredict (unconservative) the observed results from prototype tests.
+Because of this, model cyclic absorbed strain energy, when modified to account for scale factor and differences in concrete strength, is shown to predict a greater value (unconservative) of strain energy capacity for prototype columns than was observed during prototype tests.